• Menu

 If you have a healthy pregnancy and delivery and your baby is healthy, clinically you gained a fine amount of weight.
 If, on top of that, you feel good and healthy after you’re all healed up, whatever you gained was ideal.

-You should ask your Doctor, Midwife or Healthcare provider what is recommended for you and your health.
+You should ask your Doctor, Midwife or Health care provider what is recommended for you and your health.

-Does it Matter How Much I weighed Pre-Pregnancy?
+Does it Matter How Much I Weighed Pre-Pregnancy?

 Yes, but also important is where you got that weight or lack of weight.
 If you are genetically thin and healthy, your ideal pregnancy weight gain will be different than if you were seriously restricting calories.
 If you are carrying a lot of extra weight, consider if that is stable and normal for you, or if it’s from stress and unhealthy eating practices.